choderalab/perses-barnase-barstar-paper/scripts/02_run_equilibration/README.md

 Run gentle equilibration based on the protocol outlined in Table S2 [here](https://academic.oup.com/nar/article/44/1/63/2499624?login=true#supplementary-data).
 Outputs equilibrated PDB file and the corresponding box vectors as a .npy file.

-These files are then used as input for generating inputs for free energy calculations (Perses `RESTCapableHybridTopologyFactory` objects).
+These files are then used as input for generating the input files for free energy calculations (Perses `RESTCapableHybridTopologyFactory` objects).

 ## Python scripts
 - run_equilibration.py - runs equilibration